AgileVentures/MetPlus_resumeCruncher/README.md

 You can use a Local Mongo instance, a Docker container, a Virtual Machine or a database as a Service like [mlab](http://www.mlab.com)

 ### Examples of installation of mongo
-In the following points you there is more information on how to create a mongo database
+In the following there is more information on how to create a mongo database
 #### (Example) Local mongo database

-Follow the instruction to on [mongodb.com](https://www.mongodb.com/download-center?jmp=nav#community) to install in your operating system the database
+Follow the instructions on [mongodb.com](https://www.mongodb.com/download-center?jmp=nav#community) to install mongo on your operating system

 When this is done jump to the mongo database configuration section
 #### (Example) Mongo in docker container